Home Publications Research ︎︎︎ The Synthesis Lab

 One of my emerging interests is exploring how AI can augment human knowledge creation within collaborative learning environments.
 This inquiry is grounded in Engelbart's H-LAM/T framework, which conceptualizes the augmentation of Human (H) intellect through Language (L), Artifacts (A), and Methodology (M) in which they are Trained (T) (1962).
 I’m curious about the following questions: How can we interact with AI in a mindful way?
 What level of AI literacy is needed for students and teachers?
 Which knowledge-creation processes are suitable for augmentation by AI?
 How can we balance agency between humans and AI?
 What system-wide adjustments are necessary for effective AI integration?

-• New paper - As a preliminary exploration, we delved into students’ use of Generativ AI in high school classrooms, examining their partnership with AI agents in knowledge-building activities: Chen, B., Zhu, X., & del Castillo, F. D. (2023).
+• [Paper] This paper delved into students’ use of Generativ AI in high school classrooms, examining their partnership with AI agents in knowledge-building activities: Chen, B., Zhu, X., & del Castillo, F. D. (2023).
 Integrating generative AI in knowledge building.
 Computers and Education: Artificial Intelligence, 100184. [︎link]

 Social Annotation in Educational Practices